billkarsh/CatGT/README.md

 CatGT is a postprocessing adjunct to SpikeGLX.

-CatGT is a litteral Swiss Army knife that:
+CatGT is a literal Swiss Army knife that:

 * TShifts data.
 * Filters data.